robertcorponoi/godot-rust-cli/README.md

 1. The first step is to create a library to hold all of the Rust modules for your Godot project with the `new` command.
 Since libraries are meant to be easy to share, this has to be in the same directory as your Godot project.

-Let's assume that you have a Godot project named `platformer` and we wanted to make a library named `platformer_modules`.
-To create a library of modules for this project, you would use:
+For this guide, we're assuming that we're in a directory called Game and in that directory is a Godot project named `platformer` and we want to create a library of Rust modules named `platformer_modules`.
+To do this, we need to navigate to the Game directory and use:

 ```sh
 godot-rust-cli new platformer_modules platformer